just95/toml.dart/README.md

 }
 ```

-If your code is running on the **server** you can load configuration files from
+If your code is running on the **server**, you can load configuration files from
 the local file system.
 Simply import the `toml.loader.fs` library and call the
 static `FilesystemConfigLoader.use` method, e.g. from your `main` function.

 ```dart
 import 'package:toml/loader/fs.dart';